lewisbakkero/mde/MDE-Reduction-Literature-Review.md

 - In-experiment adjustment can introduce bias if not properly implemented
 - More complex to implement and validate; likely less stable for large scale prod environments

+**Related:** For sparse and delayed outcomes specifically, see Section 2.8 which addresses targeted variance reduction when most users have zero/null metric values.

 | Method | Data Used | Strengths | Weaknesses |
 | :--- | :--- | :--- | :--- |
 | **Naive (Diff-in-Means)** | None | Simple, unbiased. | High variance; requires large samples. |